Violet Hunt: Biography

-Though never married, Hunt carried on a number of relationships, mostly with older men.
-Among her lovers were Somerset Maugham and H. G. Wells, though her most notable affair was with the married Hueffer, who lived with her from about 1910 to 1918 at her home South Lodge (a period including his eight-day 1911 imprisonment when he refused to pay his wife funds for the support of their two daughters).
+Though never married, Hunt carried on multiple relationships, mostly with older men.
+Among her lovers were Somerset Maugham and H. G. Wells, though her longest affair was with the married Hueffer, who lived with her from about 1910 to 1918 at her home South Lodge (a period including his eight-day 1911 imprisonment for refusal to pay his wife for the support of their two daughters).
 She was fictionalised by him in two novels: as the scheming Florence Dowell in The Good Soldier and as the promiscuous Sylvia Tietjens in his tetralogy Parade's End.
 She was also the inspiration for the character Rose Waterfield in Somerset Maugham's novel The Moon and Sixpence and Norah Nesbit in Of Human Bondage.
-She is also the basis for Claire Temple, the central character of Norah Hoult's There Were No Windows (1944).
+She was the basis for Claire Temple, the central character of Norah Hoult's There Were No Windows (1944).

-Hunt also wrote two collections of supernatural stories, Tales of the Uneasy and More Tales of the Uneasy.
+Hunt wrote two collections of supernatural stories, Tales of the Uneasy and More Tales of the Uneasy.
 Tales of the Uneasy was described by E. F. Bleiler as containing "Excellent stories, in which the supernatural is used as a technical device to indicate ironies of fate and the intimate relationship of life and death."
-Tales of the Uneasy was also included by horror historian R. S. Hadji on his list of "unjustly neglected" horror books.
+Tales of the Uneasy was listed by horror historian R. S. Hadji among "unjustly neglected" horror books.

 Violet Hunt died of pneumonia in her home in 1942.
 Her grave and those of her parents is at Brookwood Cemetery.